 Research Will Simulate Martian Environment for Wine Growing

 The project will launch vertical greenhouses in a Tbilisi hotel later this year.
 In these greenhouses, soil and seeds will grow under hydroponic lights.
 The conditions are meant to simulate those of a controlled agriculture pod on Mars.

 The scientists are busy at work trying to understand how the different grape types can survive through Mars colonization.
 The environment will include radiation, dust storms, and wild temp swings.
 Thus, Tbilisi researchers want to simulate a Martian environment and high altitude for wine growing.
 They want to expose soil to sub zero temperatures, high carbon monoxide levels, and thin air.

 The experiments will likely not show the wine results until at least 2022.
 However, scientists are already expecting white wine to do better.
-This is because, according to the director of Georgia’s vineyard Laboratory, the whites should be more resistant to viruses.
+This is because, according to the director of Georgia’s vineyard Laboratory, the whites should be more resistant to viruses (not the Coronavirus).